 Constitution.
 The Association’s fundamental rules governing the conduct of the organization.

 Bylaws.
-The regulations enacted that provides a framework for the operation and management for the Association.
+The regulations enacted that provide a framework for the operation and management for the Association.

 Operating Procedures.
 Operational guidelines for the management of the Board of Directors and Committees.